Active Full Backup

 The active full backup produces a full backup of a VM, just as if you run the backup job for the first time.
 Veeam Backup & Replication retrieves data for the whole VM from the source, compresses and deduplicates it and stores it to the full backup file — VBK.

 The active full backup resets a backup chain.
 All incremental backup files use the latest active full backup file as a new starting point.
 A previously used full backup file remains on disk until it is automatically deleted according to the retention policy.

 You can create active full backups manually or schedule a backup job to create active full backups periodically.

-- To create an active full backup manually, use the Active Full command from the shortcut menu of a corresponding backup job.
+- To create an active full backup manually, follow the steps described in section Performing Active Full Backup.